Sharing is caring!

 How Much Quinoa Should A Dog Eat:

-Give your dog a teaspoon or so mixed with their regular food at the start, and if there are no negative reactions, you can increase it.
-It’s wonderful to add up to 1 tablespoon to your dog’s food, but for larger breeds, you can raise this quantity.
+Give your dog a teaspoon or so mixed with their regular food at the start, and if there are no adverse reactions, you can increase it.
+Adding up to 1 tablespoon to your dog’s food is lovely, but you can raise this quantity for larger breeds.

 Quinoa-Based Recipes For Dog Treats: